sarbabi/WebSSM/README.md

 ### deployment on server
-enjoying viewing your shape model in your browser? if you want to deploy your web-based tool to your real server, you have a few more steps to do.
-Then if you send me a message in email (gsarbabi@gmail.com) or in [Scalismo google discussion group](https://groups.google.com/g/scalismo), I'll provide you with an step-by-step guide.
+enjoying viewing your shape model in your browser? if you want to deploy your web-based tool to your real server, you have a few more steps.

 ### your contribution